Talking to sales should be one of the first steps when initiating an ABM programme. And gaining their enthusiasm and commitment is vital for success.

 Here’s an example of what that can look like.
 Some are about tracking pipeline and deals, others about overall relationship and perception.
 On the same page we also sometimes include targets for upcoming campaigns – this is useful as part of review sessions with the account team.

-You can download an editable template of this dashboard here, to adapt for your own campaigns.
+Download an editable template of this dashboard to adapt for your own campaigns.